 I am building on the Pathways project to consider intersecting urban food and water systems more closely, focusing on the role of water security in urban sustainable food transitions.
 This project focuses on the role of ‘meso-level’ intermediary actors in shaping individual and/or household behaviors.

 Sneegas, G., A. Fencl, W. Jepson, and K. Lee (session organizers).
 2020.
 Geographies of Urban Water: Sustainable Transitions and Security (3 session series).
-Annual Meetings of the Association of American Geographers, Virtual AAG, April 6-10.
+Annual Meetings of the American Association of Geographers, Virtual AAG, April 6-10.

 Lee, K., A. Fencl, W. Jepson, G. Sneegas (session organizers).
 2020.
 What is the Role of “New Water” for Sustainable Urban Water Security?
 Policy, Practice, Challenges and Opportunities.
 Special Session, International Water Research Association World Water Congress, Daegu, South Korea, May 11-15.
 [Canceled due to COVID-19]